RohanKatreddy/Compass-Calibration/README.md

 # Compass-Calibration
-txt files are the raw values from the compass in works
+txt files are the raw values from the compass.
+Project IN WORKS